 An avulsion fracture is an injury to the bone in a location where a tendon or ligament attaches to the bone.
 When an avulsion fracture occurs, the tendon or ligament pulls off a piece of the bone.
 Avulsion fractures can occur anywhere in the body, but they are more common in a few specific locations.

-Avulsion fractures are also more common in children than adults.
-In adults, the ligaments and tendons tend to be injured, whereas in children the bone may fail before the ligament or tendon is injured.
+Avulsion fractures are more common in children than adults.
+In adults, the ligaments and tendons tend to be injured first, whereas in children the bone may fail before the ligament or tendon is injured.
 Children have a particularly weak point in their skeleton called the growth plate.
 This is the area of bone that is actively growing.
 In children, tendons or ligaments near a growth plate can pull hard enough to cause the growth plate to fracture.